The Artistry of GFRC: Fine Concrete Art and Custom Concrete Countertops by Thomas Lancaster in Texas

 Thomas R. Lancaster of Alpine, Texas, has two web pages, one for each side of his GFRC work.
-One of his sites is for what he describes as his “day job,” Lancaster Concrete Designs, which produces custom concrete countertops for residential and commercial clients.
+One of his sites is for what he describes as his “day job,” Marfa Cement Works, which produces custom concrete countertops for residential and commercial clients.
 His other site, Thomas R Lancaster, features his other GFRC creations: fine art pieces.

 Successful Concrete Starts Somewhere